List of Happy Tree Friends episodes: Kringles (2002–2006)

-Ka-Pow! episodes (2008)
+Ka-Pow!
+(2008)

 Blurbs (2008–2015)

 These are videos that feature an original episode that has been done over with a series of speech bubbles that either state a fact relating to a scene, make fun of a goof, or say a joke in a similar style to Mystery Science Theater 3000.
-Additionally, the episodes that were originally produced in a 4:3 format (standard definition) are remade in a 16:9 format (high-definition).
+Additionally, a majority of the episodes that were originally produced in a 4:3 format (standard definition) are remade in a 16:9 format (high-definition).

-So far, Mondo Media has aired "Blurbed" versions of the following episodes:
+Mondo Media aired "Blurbed" versions of the following episodes: